 I said farewell to Jimmy, Bruce, JoAnn and all of the fine folks at the distillery and headed out with my friend TJ, proprietor of Thompson Woodworks, and his wife, Nikki, for one last bite to eat and a sip or two with Victor Sizemore at Goodfellas in Lexington.
 Operating out of the original James E. Pepper Distillery, Goodfellas is the kind of place I wish I had in my hometown.
 The atmosphere, food, and drinks were perfect, as was the service.
 I enjoyed a well-crafted Rittenhouse Rye Old Fashioned, a tasty 5-year Willett Single Barrel, and a sip of the new Jim Beam Legent (it’s no Master’s Keep Revival – sorry, Fred).
 But just when I thought my day was done, Victor invited us to an Old Carter Whiskey Co. tasting at Justins’ House of Bourbon.
 I’m so glad he did.

 At Justins’, I met and talked at length with Mark and Sherri Carter.
-We tasted four barrel-strength rye whiskeys, one barrel-strength bourbon, and one 27-year American whiskey (likely Seagram’s) – all blends of around 5-13 barrels each.
+We tasted four barrel-strength rye whiskeys, one barrel-strength bourbon, and one twenty-seven-year American whiskey (likely Seagram’s) – all blends of around five to thirteen barrels each.
 I’ll have to admit, they were incredibly delicious.
 Say what you will about sourced whiskey, but the rye bottles were undeniably impressive.
 There’s just something about a well-aged, barrel-proof 95%-rye mash bill whiskey that explodes in your mouth like a never-ending flavor bomb.
 And Mark and Sherri were both so pleasant to talk with – full of enthusiasm and open to our honest opinions.
 I genuinely appreciate their hospitality.

 With a long and wondrous day behind me, TJ and Nikki kindly drove me to the airport.
 With goodbyes exchanged, I walked into the terminal with a huge smile of satisfaction on my face.
 Since the moment my plane had landed the day before, I’d been in the presence of greatness.
 A truly beautiful state, a memorable evening with friends and supporters over cherished pours, a visit to the best distillery in the world, amazing whiskey tasted straight from the barrel, precious time with the Russells, food and fellowship with friends old and new … greatness was all around me.